I’ve written this post to save myself and recruiters time if I am not a good fit for their org.

-- I don’t mind chatting directly with Hiring managers for phone screens.
+- I don’t mind chatting directly with Hiring managers for a phone screen.

-- I am not impressed or care about free meals, snacks, parties, gaming stations, coffee machines, beer, table-tennis, etc. I love what I do more than anything.
+- I am not a fan or impressed by free meals, snacks, parties, gaming stations, coffee machines, beer, table-tennis, etc.

-- Please be candid of the company state and why you are looking for an SRE/DevOps individual.
-I love solving problems but it would good to have an idea about current and forthcoming issues or what problems you are trying to address.
-(Maybe you don’t need me at all)
+- I love solving problems but it would good to have an idea about current, ongoing, and forthcoming issues or problems you are trying to address.

 - I would love to know about your company culture or if it values human interaction.
 I care about mental health.
 Toxic culture is a big no-no. If it is, please save a poor man like me the time and the pain that you already know.

 - Unlimited and responsible sick days.
-99% chance I might never use them but it’s a good sign the company trusts you when the time comes.
-Be frank about time off (vacation) / parental leave / emergency.
+I rarely fall sick and 99% chance I might never use them but it’s a good sign the company trusts you when the time comes.
+Please be upfront about time off (vacation) / parental leave / emergency.

 - Organizations with ties to military, tobacco, fossil fuels, or government intelligence are not a good fit for me.
 My moral compass is too high.